 Tumbling oil prices have also had negative consequences: first of all, in oil-producing countries.

 Venezuela and Algeria, where oil contributes a huge share of national revenue, are now facing critical difficulties.
 Libya and Iraq, which are also grappling with political instability, are also in trouble.
 The same goes for Russia.
 Even Saudi Arabia and other Persian Gulf states are suffering the consequences, forcing them to tap into their foreign currency reserves.

 In every country, falling oil prices have had a sweeping impact across the entire energy sector with curtailed investment budgets at oil companies have destabilized the massive field of subcontractors.
 For example, in September 2015 Euronews reported a loss of 5,500 jobs in the North Sea oil and gas market since 2014.

 On a global scale, declining oil prices have slowed trade between countries: the WTO cut its global growth forecasts for 2016, due in part to the drop in the cost of raw materials, especially oil.

-But according Patrick Barbe, CIO Core Fixed income at BNP Paribas Investment Partners, the upside from lower oil prices is on the way: “The fly in the ointment is that it will likely take a while before these beneficial effects become apparent, while the crisis in the energy sector still rages on.(…)The upside from lower oil prices is on the way"
+But according Patrick Barbe, CIO Core Fixed income at BNP Paribas Investment Partners, the upside from lower oil prices is on the way (unavailable link): “The fly in the ointment is that it will likely take a while before these beneficial effects become apparent, while the crisis in the energy sector still rages on.(…)The upside from lower oil prices is on the way"